Plan With Your Advisor

 • Is the client strongly concerned about privacy?

-An advised fund at the Eau Claire Community Foundation might allay these concerns.
-Public charities like the Foundation file donor lists and grant lists with their tax returns, but federal law protects the donor lists from public inspection.
-Let this simple chart make life easier by comparing the differences between a private foundation and a donor advised fund at the Eau Claire Community Foundation.
+An advised fund at the ECCF might allay these concerns.
+Public charities like ECCF file donor lists and grant lists with their tax returns, but federal law protects the donor lists from public inspection.

 • Services for Private Foundations

-As a community foundation, the Eau Claire Community Foundation is legally classified as a publicly supported charity.
-At the same time, the Foundation shares some of the features of a private foundation, particularly its grant-making expertise.
-Because of this hybrid quality, the Eau Claire Community Foundation can offer a number of services to private foundations.
+As a community foundation, ECCF is legally classified as a publicly supported charity.
+At the same time, we share some of the features of a private foundation, particularly its grant-making expertise.
+Because of this hybrid quality, ECCF can offer a number of services to private foundations.
 Here are just a few:

 Minimizing or Eliminating Administrative Burden